3vincent/vue-fix-filename-cases/README.md

 right after installation.

-After setting up a new Vue.js Installation there are several files in the folder that have uppercase letter in them:
+After setting up a new Vue.js Installation there are several files that have uppercase letter in them:

 - src/App.vue
 - components/HelloWorld.vue